Skip to main content

 Is TRT Enough to Prevent Type 2 Diabetes?

-While testosterone therapy can improve key markers related to type 2 diabetes, such as and blood glucose control, it is insufficient on its own to prevent the disease in the face of a metabolically damaging lifestyle.
+While testosterone therapy can improve key markers related to type 2 diabetes, such as insulin sensitivity and blood glucose control, it is insufficient on its own to prevent the disease in the face of a metabolically damaging lifestyle.
 The therapy can be viewed as providing a powerful assist, but the primary drivers of type 2 diabetes are diet and lack of physical activity.

 • NAFLD ∞ This condition, characterized by fat accumulation in the liver, is closely linked to insulin resistance.
 TRT has shown potential in reducing liver fat by improving insulin sensitivity and reducing inflammation.